aryanrathore1012/calorie_tracker_ml/README.md

 * the program asks body_temp, something users cant measure while working out so some other feature can be added

-# future ugrades
+# 🔜 future ugrades

 * building a dedicated website or app so the program can be avaible on both pc and mobile

 * finding more features for calorie prediction

-# credits and contact info:-
+# 👨‍🦱credits and contact info:-

 * made by Aryan Rathore
 * LinkedIn : https://www.linkedin.com/in/aryan-rathore-b15459215/